john-h-kastner/liquid-structures/README.md

 element, a random access list must verify that a requested index is with the bounds of the list before any lookup or update operation.
 This requirement is encoded in the refinement types for these functions.

-The interface used for random access list is given below and is also available in the

 ```haskell
 {-@ class measure rlen :: forall a. a -> {v:Int | v >= 0} @-}